Baltic Sea: Geology

 The land is still emerging isostatically from its depressed state, which was caused by the weight of ice during the last glaciation.
 The phenomenon is known as post-glacial rebound.
 Consequently, the surface area and the depth of the sea are diminishing.
-The uplift is about eight millimeters per year on the Finnish coast of the northernmost Gulf of Bothnia.
+The uplift is about eight millimetres per year on the Finnish coast of the northernmost Gulf of Bothnia.
 In the area, the former seabed is only gently sloping, leading to large areas of land being reclaimed in what are, geologically speaking, relatively short periods (decades and centuries).

 Biology

 Fauna and flora

 The fauna of the Baltic Sea is a mixture of marine and freshwater species.
 Among marine fishes are Atlantic cod, Atlantic herring, European hake, European plaice, European flounder, shorthorn sculpin and turbot, and examples of freshwater species include European perch, northern pike, whitefish and common roach.
 Freshwater species may occur at outflows of rivers or streams in all coastal sections of the Baltic Sea.
 Otherwise, marine species dominate in most sections of the Baltic, at least as far north as Gävle, where less than one-tenth are freshwater species.
 Further north the pattern is inverted.
 In the Bothnian Bay, roughly two-thirds of the species are freshwater.
 In the far north of this bay, saltwater species are almost entirely absent.
 For example, the common starfish and shore crab, two species that are very widespread along European coasts, are both unable to cope with the significantly lower salinity.
 Their range limit is west of Bornholm, meaning that they are absent from the vast majority of the Baltic Sea.
 Some marine species, like the Atlantic cod and European flounder, can survive at relatively low salinities but need higher salinities to breed, which therefore occurs in deeper parts of the Baltic Sea.
 The common blue mussel is the dominating animal species, and makes up more than 90% of the total animal biomass in the sea.

 There is a decrease in species richness from the Danish belts to the Gulf of Bothnia.
 The decreasing salinity along this path causes restrictions in both physiology and habitats.
 At more than 600 species of invertebrates, fish, aquatic mammals, aquatic birds and macrophytes, the Arkona Basin (roughly between southeast Zealand and Bornholm) is far richer than other more eastern and northern basins in the Baltic Sea, which all have less than 400 species from these groups, with the exception of the Gulf of Finland with more than 750 species.
 However, even the most diverse sections of the Baltic Sea have far fewer species than the almost-full saltwater Kattegat, which is home to more than 1600 species from these groups.
 The lack of tides has affected the marine species as compared with the Atlantic.